ComHem/sermo-event-api/sermo-test-cycle-api.md

 The API is based on events.
 Following are common attributes for all events.
 - ``type`` is the type of event occurred
-- ``userTrackingId`` is a unique id for the web session.
+- ``userTrackingId`` is a unique id for the user over time.
 If possible it should be the GA id
 - ``testId`` is the test id for current test running
 - ``at`` is the time when the event occurred